Jayanths9/DodeLido_Referee/README.md

 # DodeLido Referee- A Deep Learning Project

 DodeLido is an amazing card game that keeps you on your toes.
 The game is simple, each player will put one card in turn in a triangle format and then the player has to call out what is the majority, either the colour or the animal and in case there is a clash, the player has to call DodeLido.
-The player who finishes all the cards in their hand, Wins!
+The player who finishes all the cards from their hand, Wins!
 Simple!
-And there is sloth and alarm also.
+And there is sloth and alarm as well.

 <p align="center">
   <img src="https://github.com/Jayanths9/Dodelido_opencv/assets/9052405/d8003dd2-108d-4b64-97fd-904f702442a0" width="500">